 Life Science enhances students' understanding of God through the study of His creation.
-This course introduces major themes of life science: experimental design, classification of living things, life at the cellular level, and human anatomy and physiology.
+This course introduces major themes of life science: experimental design, life at the cellular level, and human anatomy and physiology.
 All units are taught with a sense of wonder and appreciation for what God has created and designed.
 The development of research, lab, and cooperative skills will also be emphasized.
 Students will:

-- Understand and apply laboratory safety rules and learn how to work effectively in a laboratory setting. - Expand their knowledge of God's creation by applying experimental design principles. - Develop an understanding of the characteristics and classification of living things. - Gain an understanding of cellular biology by exploring the structure and processes of the cell. - Develop a working knowledge of the anatomy and physiology of the human body. - Dissect a frog in order to gain a better understanding of human anatomy and physiology.
+- Understand and apply laboratory safety rules and learn how to work effectively in a laboratory setting. - Expand their knowledge of God's creation by applying experimental design principles. - Develop an understanding of the characteristics of single-celled and many-celled organisms. - Gain an understanding of cellular biology by exploring the structure and processes of the cell. - Develop a working knowledge of the anatomy and physiology of the human body. - Dissect a frog in order to gain a better understanding of human anatomy and physiology. - Key Text: SEPUP: Issues & Life Science (2020); BJU Press: Life Science (2019)